enriktigasna/finest-bot/README.md

 ## Usage

-To set it up just edit the config.json and then you can run the program.
+To set it up just edit the config.json and then you can run FinstBot.py.
 Ouput should look something like this

 ```
 Avatar Cog Ready